andrewsardone/swift-playground/initial-observations.md

 ### To Swift, or not to Swift

-Reasons for adopting Swift is difficult to pin down, besides Swift being the future of Apple development; however, Objective-C appears to providing all of Swift's utility.
+Reasons for adopting Swift is difficult to pin down, besides Swift being the future of Apple development; however, Objective-C appears to be providing all of Swift's utility.
 This section is meant to gather thoughts on "business of moving to Swift".

 *<pending>*